Cycling on Mallorca

 Can Gelat: Perfect holiday home for your cycling holiday or training camp

 Of course you want to relax and recharge after all that cycling and your performance on the bike depends on your sleep and diet.
-On the Can Gelat estate you will find 2 luxury rental villas with a heated swimming pool, beautiful views, lots of privacy, service and tranquility.
+On the exclusive and private Can Gelat estate on Mallorca you will find 2 luxury rental villas for 10 persons each with a heated swimming pool, beautiful views, lots of privacy, service and tranquility.